cryostatio/cryostat-legacy/docs/DISCOVERY_PLUGINS.md

 ## Client-side API

 On the client (Plugin) side, the discovery API requirements are a relatively low barrier.
-The client must be able to send HTTP requests to the Cryostat server, must be able to pass an `Authorization` header with acceptable Cryostat credentials, must be able to accept JSON formatted responses, and must be able to publish information about discoverable target applications in JSON format.
+The client must be able to: send HTTP requests to the Cryostat server;
+pass an `Authorization` header with acceptable Cryostat credentials; accept JSON formatted responses; and publish information about discoverable target applications in JSON format.
 The plugin must also be able to receive `GET` and `POST` requests initiated by Cryostat on a single endpoint URL as specified by the plugin itself.